2011 Oakland Raiders season

 The 2011 season was the Oakland Raiders' 42nd in the National Football League (NFL) and their 52nd overall.
 It was also the final season under the ownership of Al Davis, who died on October 8, 2011.
 The Raiders matched their 8–8 record from 2010, finishing in a three-way tie with the Denver Broncos and San Diego Chargers for the AFC West division title, but lost tiebreakers to both teams, and missed the playoffs for the ninth consecutive season.

 On January 4, 2011, it was announced that head coach Tom Cable's contract would not be extended.
 Cable would be replaced by Hue Jackson, the team's former offensive coordinator.
 The Raiders traded their first-round selection in the 2011 NFL draft (17th overall) to the New England Patriots.
 With their eighth win on December 24 over the Chiefs, the Raiders secured their second consecutive non-losing season.
 Although TV blackouts had been a persistent issue over the years, all eight regular season home games were sold out for the first time since moving from Los Angeles to Oakland in 1995.
 The team set the record for being the most penalized team in NFL history, breaking the record previously held by the 1998 Kansas City Chiefs.
 This season also marked the first consecutive non-losing season for the Raiders since 1998–2002.
+Oakland went 5–3 on the road, but only 3–5 at home, which ultimately cost them a trip to the postseason.